godatadriven/prod-ready-ml-template/README.md

 ### Following the training locally

-If you are comfortable managing your local Python and poetry installations, you can follow the training using your own setup and the editor of your choice.
+If you are comfortable managing your local Python and uv installations, you can follow the training using your own setup and the editor of your choice.

 You need to:
 1. Clone (you need to clone via ssh) or download this repo.
-2. Install Python with a version greater than `3.10`.
+2. Install Python with a version greater than `3.10` (we recommend 3.11.6 as this version will be pinned in the codespaces).
-3. Install poetry and configure `poetry config virtualenvs.in-project true`.
+3. Install uv and configure `uv python install 3.11.6` and `uv python use 3.11.6`.

 ### Using Codespaces